About Single Sign-On

 2024

-Just like the SP-initiated model, the IdP-initiated model requires some configuration steps and information handoffs between ChaosSearch and the customer IdP admins to create the connections.
-In addition, the IdP admins must create links to the ChaosSearch service within the user portals, and grant specific users or groups access to those links, so that users can authenticate locally and and then connect to ChaosSearch by clicking a link in their portal page (rather than going to to the ChaosSearch login page), as in the following example for JumpCloud:
+Just like the SP-initiated model, the bookmark-based IdP model requires some configuration steps and information handoffs between ChaosSearch and the customer IdP admins to create the connections.
+In addition, the IdP admins must create links to the ChaosSearch service within the user portals, and grant specific users or groups access to those links, so that permitted users can authenticate locally and then connect to ChaosSearch from their portal (rather than going to to the ChaosSearch login page), as in the following example for JumpCloud:

 🚧